+4. Get rewarded

 If you’re making holiday purchases using a credit card, pick one that lets you earn cash rewards or points for the purchases you’re making.
 Learn how to maximize your rewards with the NEA® Customized Cash Rewards Visa Signature® credit card.
-You’ll earn 3% cash back in the category of your choice: gas and EV charging stations; online shopping, including cable, internet, phone plans and streaming; dining; travel; drug stores and pharmacies; or home improvement/furnishings.
+You’ll earn 3% cash back in the category of your choice: gas and EV charging stations; online shopping, including cable, internet, phone plans and streaming; dining; travel; drug stores and pharmacies; or home improvement and furnishings.
 You’ll automatically earn 2% cash back at grocery stores and wholesale clubs, and 1% cash back on all other purchases.
 Earn 3% and 2% cash back on the first $2,500 in combined choice category/grocery store/wholesale club purchases each quarter, then earn 1%.

 5. Stock your wallet with big bills